 It gets LOUDER.
 HENDERSON holds up his hand and points at ANDREW.

-No wait.
+HENDERSON (CONT'D) No wait.
 I got an idea.
-Boy, you-

-Get that "white nigger" and you take him outside...
+Boy, you-(to ONAJE) Get that "white nigger" and you take him outside ...
 DAN looks over at RICHARD MIDDLEMAN, SR. and calls out MIDDLEMAN, SR.'s name begging for help as the chant raises again.

-No, Henderson, no, don't do this.
+RICHARD MIDDLEMAN, SR. No, Henderson, no, don't do this.
 HENDERSON with his gun prods ONAJE to grab and drag ANDREW toward the screen door.
+ONAJE (TO HENDERSON) No.

-(Addressing the family.)
+HENDERSON (Addressing the family.)